Mixed Warm Dark Matter Constraints using Milky Way Satellite Galaxy Counts: Limits on Mixed Thermal Relic WDM

 To obtain constraints, we find the value of $\fwdm$ that yields a posterior odds ratio compared to CDM of $\mathcal{P}_{\rm CDM}$\,:\,$ \mathcal{P}_{\rm MWDM} = 10$:$1$ (and 20:1) following the approach of \citet{Nadler:2021} and \citet{Keeley:2024}.
 We obtain the marginalized posterior odds ratio, $\mathcal{P}_{\rm MWDM}$\,:\,$ \mathcal{P}_{\rm CDM}$, by comparing the number of walkers for particular WDM fraction, with the walkers at the CDM limit $\fwdm=0$ using a histogram with bin size of $\fwdm=0.02$.

 An alternative method commonly quoted in the WDM literature is the 95\% credible interval \citep{Viel:2013, Nadler:MW3}, which is defined as the range of parameter values which enclosed 95\% of the integrated marginal posterior.
-While the credible interval methods includes more information of the shape of the posterior, our posteriors are unbounded in the limit of large $\mwdm$, and thus the limits obtained would be sensitive to the boundary of the priors adopted for the WDM parameters which can be arbitrary.\footnote{The full posterior distribution can be found \url{https://github.com/chinyitan/mwdm}.}
+While the credible interval methods includes more information of the shape of the posterior, our posteriors are unbounded in the limit of large $\mwdm$, and thus the limits obtained would be sensitive to the boundary of the priors adopted for the WDM parameters which can be arbitrary \footnote{The full posterior distribution can be found \url{https://github.com/chinyitan/mwdm}.}.

 Fig.~\ref{Figure:constrained} shows the parameter space that is disfavored by the MW satellite galaxy counts.
-We exclude WDM with mass $\mwdm \lesssim 6.6$ keV (5.8 keV) with a posterior ratio of 10:1 (or 20:1) from being all of dark matter.
-This is similar to the pure WDM constraints found in \cite{Nadler:2021}, which excluded $\mwdm \leq 5.2$ keV also at marginalized posterior ratio of 20:1 using a slightly different form for the suppression of the subhalo mass function.
+We exclude \CYone{thermal-relic} WDM with mass $\mwdm \lesssim 6.6$ keV (5.8 keV) with a posterior ratio of 10:1 (or 20:1) from being all of dark matter.
+This is similar to the pure WDM constraints found in \citet{Nadler:2021}, which excluded $\mwdm \leq 5.2$ keV at marginalized posterior ratio of 20:1 using a slightly different form for the suppression of the subhalo mass function.
 As we move towards lower $\mwdm$, our allowed WDM fraction, $\fwdm$, decreases until our constraints starts to converge at $\fwdm \sim 0.45$ (0.50).

-Moreover, we find that fixing the galaxy--halo connection parameters would result in a constraint on $\fwdm$ that linearly decreases with $\mwdm$, lowering the minimum allowed $\fwdm$ values below $\fwdm \sim 0.45$ for $\mwdm\lesssim 2$ keV.
-In Fig.~\ref{Figure:constrained}, we also compare our constraints with previous constraints at smaller $\mwdm$ values, as shown as grey shaded regions from gravitational lenses~\citep{Kamada:2016}, and cluster number counts \citep{Parimbelli:2021}.
-Moreover, the star represent constraints from the 21-cm absorption feature claimed by EDGES \citep{Bowman:2018}, which excludes $\fwdm \geq 0.17$ for $\mwdm \sim$ 1 keV \citep{Schneider:2018}.
+In Fig.~\ref{Figure:constrained}, we also compare our constraints with previous constraints, as shown as grey shaded regions from gravitational lenses~\citep{Kamada:2016}, and cluster number counts \citep{Parimbelli:2021}. \CYone{Additionally, a similar analysis constraining MWDM models by comparing MW satellite observations to cosmological N-body zoom-in simulations yields qualitatively similar results \citep{An:2024}, lending strength to both approaches.} Moreover, the star represent constraints from the 21-cm absorption feature claimed by EDGES \citep{Bowman:2018}, which excludes $\fwdm \geq 0.17$ for $\mwdm \sim$ 1 keV \citep{Schneider:2018}.